isomerpages/sportsg-safesport/_faq/Respondent's Guide to Hearings.md

 ##### **4\.
 Who will be on the Appeal Committee?**&nbsp;

-The Disciplinary Panel Chairperson will appoint a Legal Member from the Disciplinary Panel as the Chair of the Appeal Committee and shall be entitled at his/her discretion to appoint Appeal Committees of such number as he/she considers appropriate, up to a maximum of five (5) and a minimum of two (2) from Members of the Disciplinary Panel.
+The Disciplinary Panel Chairperson will appoint a Legal Member from the Disciplinary Panel as the Chair of the Appeal Committee.
+The Appeal Committee will be formed of Disciplinary Panel Members that have not already heard the case.

 ##### **5\.
 Is there a guideline/directive/framework that assists the Appeal Committee to reach an outcome?**